Skip to main content

 Details

-However, it is important to note that taints and tolerations cannot ensure that a pod schedules to a specific node.
-The Kubernetes scheduler can deploy a pod onto any node without a taint that repels it.
-Instead, use Node affinity when control over where Pods schedule is required.
+Important: Taints and tolerations cannot ensure that a Pod schedules to a specific node.
+The Kubernetes scheduler can deploy a Pod onto any node without a taint that repels it.
+Instead, use node affinity when controlling where Pod scheduling is required.

 Objectives